KounianhuaDu/MCP_Calling/README.md

     - [RL-Factory](https://github.com/Simple-Efficient/RL-Factory)
     - [Art](https://art.openpipe.ai/getting-started/about)
     - [Verl](https://github.com/volcengine/verl)
-- Fast Evaluation for MCP Calling: We offer the revised version of "LiveMCP" and "MCPUniverse" for convenient testing that supports local model evaluation, using vllm and requests to replace the openai wrapper.
+- Fast Evaluation for MCP Calling
+    - We offer the revised version of "LiveMCP" and "MCPUniverse" for convenient testing that supports local model evaluation, using vllm and requests to replace the openai wrapper.
 For LiveMCP, see Readme4LiveMCP.md.
+- Training data
-- Training data: We offer a training data set ([`Training_Data`](Training_Data/)) consisting of 8k+ samples synthesized from gpt-oss-20b using real-world servers, which is filtered from a 20w-samples collection and validated to be useful using a rule-based reward training pipeline.
+    - We offer a training data set ([`Training_Data`](Training_Data/)) consisting of 8k+ samples synthesized from gpt-oss-20b using real-world servers, which is filtered from a 20w-samples collection and validated to be useful using a rule-based reward training pipeline.

 ------------------------
 If you find this repo useful, please star us.